quartercastle/super-cli/README.md

 **command:** Default command, run this command if no command is typed after the script.<br>

 ##### Commands
 To register a command you have to give it a name and a callback.
-The callback can how ever be a string if its a path to a node module.
+The callback can however be a string if its a path to a node module.
 It is possible to get commands to accept arguments if you add them as function arguments in javascript see below.
 ```js
 App.on('command', './path/to/command'); // the path option will prefix the string
 App.on('command', (arg1, arg2, ...) => {